 - Brush the top of the dough with the egg wash.

-*The cake should be golden brown, but If the cake starts to get too brown, cover it with aluminum foil. - Remove the cake from the oven and allow it to cool on a wire rack in the pan for 10 minutes.
+*The cake should be golden brown, but if it starts to get too brown, cover it with aluminum foil. - Remove the cake from the oven and allow it to cool on a wire rack in the pan for 10 minutes.
 Then, carefully remove the ring from the pan and allow it to cool on the wire rack.

 Transfer the cake to a serving dish and dust with confectioners’ sugar before serving.